Access to money

 What sorts of accounts are available?

-- allows you to receive money and pay bills
+- receive money and pay bills

 - allows you to set up direct debits